What we know about the University of Idaho stabbings

 Updated December 31, 2022 at 8:38 AM ET

 The authorities arrested 28-year-old Bryan Christopher Kohberger, a suspect in the deaths of four University of Idaho students, on Friday.
-The arrest marks a breakthrough in a case that initially bewildered investigators, who took weeks to locate a murder weapon or reach out to the public for help.
+The arrest marks a breakthrough in a case that initially bewildered investigators, who have yet to locate a murder weapon.

 The four students — Ethan Chapin, Xana Kernodle, Madison Mogen and Kaylee Goncalves — were found dead at an off-campus home, after police responded to reports of an unconscious person, on Sunday, Nov.
 13.